CSE-HOMEQUEST/ITE-HOMEQUEST/README.md

 ### Outcome Labels

-Two outcome labels are provided for model training:
+Two outcome labels are used for model training:

 completed

-– 1 if the challenge was completed within the same day
+Indicates whether the challenge was finished on the same day (1 = completed).

-– used as the target of the main model
+This label serves as the target variable for the main completion model.

 completed_within_1h

-– 1 if the user completed the challenge within 60 minutes after the notification
+Indicates whether the user completed the challenge within 60 minutes after receiving the notification (1 = completed).

-– used for the speed-challenge time optimization model
+This label is used for the speed-challenge model, which predicts short-term completion behavior.
 ---

 ## Dataset Usage